CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 In this chamber, the collaboration between the wizards allied with the dwarves and gnomes of Tundelver's Pact allowed them to harness the mystical energies found within these caverns.
 The northernmost door bears the scars of intense heat, its iron hinges partially melted; opening it requires a successful DC 15 Strength check.
 The western double doors have suffered similar damage but stand slightly ajar.

 ```
 This expansive workshop has been marred by the remnants of an ancient spell battle that ravaged the mine.
-Scorched worktables occupy two corners of the room, and the plaster has been seared off the stone walls.
+Scogrekinhed worktables occupy two corners of the room, and the plaster has been seared off the stone walls.
 In the room's center, a stone pedestal cradles a small brazier, from which an eerie green flame dances and crackles.
-Strangely, the brazier and its pedestal have remained untouched by the destructive forces that swept through this area.
+Strangely, the brazier and its pedestal have remained untouched by the destructive fogrekines that swept through this area.

 Hovering behind the brazier with its green flame is a spherical entity, roughly four feet in diameter.
 Four eyestalks extend from its central mass, two on each side, with a large, unblinking eye at the creature's core.